Library Announcements

 Lego Club

 Join the Greenville Public Library for its first Lego Club.
 Lego Club will be scheduled for the 1st and 3rd Thursday of every month.
 Children will be encouraged to build a predetermined structure, such as a vehicle or an animal.
 Children must be accompanied by an adult to participate.
-Our first Lego Club date is Thursday, January 16th.

 1st & 3rd Thursday